 'In the following prototypes,

-'the letters p, q, r, d, m denote 16-bit pointers to large integers;
+'letters p, q, r, d, m denote 16-bit (pseudo) pointers to largeint's;

-'variables a, k, sw are 16-bit integers; c is a 32-bit integer;
+'variables a, k, sw are 16-bit integers, |a| stands for absolute value,

 '